fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-windows-lab.md

 This is the OS of the virtual machine.
 This will be Microsoft Windows.

 <aside class="negative">
-Important note: All codelabs for Microsoft Windows are tested on Windows 10.
+Important note: All codelabs for Microsoft Windows are tested on Windows 10 but should also work on Windows 11.
 </aside>

 #### Administators privileges